mikkelbu/book-notes/2024/TheArtOfPostgreSQL.md

 * Page 139 - I guess `over(order by fastestlapspeed::numeric)` should be ordered descending to match "his position in terms offastest lap speed".
 Also the text on page 140 is wrong as "Gutiérrez" and "Sutil" had the slowest fastestlapspeed
 * Page 190 - `\index{Operators!@}` looks like a LaTeX error (I guess due to the special characters)
+* Page 220 - Is there missing a "in case" in "...the easiest way around this _____ you already committed the data previously"
+* Page 235 - Perhaps add "within a category" in "only publish with a title once ___ in the whole history of our publication system" to make it more explicit
 * Page 378 - `\index{Operators!%}` looks like a LaTeX error.
 The same kind of error on 379.